 EATS & DRINKS IN BOYLE HEIGHTS

-I used to sometimes bemoan the fact that even though my Mideast Side is heavily Mexican-American, all of my favorite Mexican (non Cal-Mex, at least) places are on the east side of the river.
+I used to sometimes bemoan the fact that even though Mideast Los Angeles is heavily Mexican American, all of my favorite Mexican (non Cal-Mex, at least) places are on the east side of the river.
 In fact, all of my favorite everything (except pizza) involves a journey but now I’ve come to embrace that.
 Imagine if the best of everything was on your block — that’s probably all of the world that you’d know.
 As someone who prefers exploration and adventure to comfort and convenience, that sounds like the worse option.

 There are several events in Boyle Heights with a culinary bent including the (now defunct?)
 Breed Street Food Fair, LA Taco and Music Festival, and the Boyle Heights Block Party.
 The neighborhood also has a tradition of great foot trucks that stretches much further back than the current fad and the existence of shows like The Great Food Truck Race.
 As mentioned earlier, there are often a number of food carts and trucks clustered around Mariachi Plaza.